Boom hitch

-Be sure to work the slack out of all the loops around the foundation.
+The slack must be worked out of all the loops around the foundation.
 One way is to vigorously wiggle and tug on both ends at the same time.
-Also, it is good to not let the hitch spread out along the foundation, keep the passes around the foundation bunched together snugly.
-Once tight, this hitch is quite resistant to sliding along the foundation even if the surface is smooth such as on a steel pipe.
+The hitch should not spread out along the foundation, keep the passes around the foundation bunched together snugly.
+Once tight, this hitch is resistant to sliding along the foundation even if the surface is smooth such as on a steel pipe.